Cable condition monitoring

 Challenges in cable condition monitoring

 By their nature, underground power cable systems are difficult and costly to access and inspect.
-Some automation has been made possible by installing permanent DTS (Distributed Temperature Sensing), and in some rare cases permanent PD (Partial Discharge) monitoring technologies, but these techniques do not provide early warning of failures at every joint, and often miss the root causes of failure.
+Some automation has been made possible by installing permanent DTS (Distributed Temperature Sensing), and in some rare cases permanent PD (Partial Discharge) monitoring technologies, but these techniques do not provide early warning of failures at cable connection points.
 Cable screen continuity and earth faults, flooding, and sheath voltage limiter faults can all occur at bonding locations along the circuit, which are not easily inspected manually or instrumented for permanent, online monitoring.

 Our solution

-Our passive sensor technology is ideally suited to resolving these challenges, with continuous and synchronous measurements streamed from every cable joint and termination by Synchromerger™.
-By monitoring cable sheath current using Synaptec’s unique and totally passive Distributed Electrical Sensing (DES) technology, it is possible to provide more accurate circuit modelling data, improving the precision of real-time thermal ratings whilst also monitoring for the root causes of asset failure that lead to sheath and screen damage, overheating, water trees, electrical trees, PD, and eventual flashover.
+challenges as it streams continuous and synchronous measurements from every cable joint and termination.
+By monitoring cable sheath current using DES, it is possible to improve the accuracy of circuit models while monitoring for early signatures of sheath and screen damage, overheating, water trees, electrical trees, PD, and eventual flashover.

 Download cable condition monitoring white paper